sweepai/sweep/README.md

 We support all languages GPT4 supports, including Python, Typescript, Rust, Go, Java, C# and C++.

 1. Add the [Sweep GitHub app](https://github.com/apps/sweep-ai) to desired repos
-2. Create new issue in repo, like "Sweep: Write tests"
+2. Create new issue in repo, like "Sweep: In sweepai/app/ui.py use an os-agnostic temp directory"
-3. Watch the magic happen 🪄

 ## 🤝 Contributing